Directed panspermia: In popular culture

 The discovery of an ancient directed panspermia effort is the central theme of "The Chase," a 1993 episode of Star Trek: The Next Generation.
 In the story, Captain Picard must work to complete the penultimate research of his late archaeology professor's career.
 That professor, Galen, had discovered that DNA fragments seeded into the primordial genetic material of 19 worlds could be rearranged to assemble a computer algorithm.
 Amid competition (and, later, with begrudging cooperation) from Cardassian, Klingon and Romulan expeditions also exploring Galen's research clues, the Enterprise crew discovers that an alien progenitor race had indeed, 4 billion years prior, seeded genetic material across many star systems, thus directing the evolution of many humanoid species.

-Some variation of directed panspermia was also included in the plot of anime Neon Genesis Evangelion and Ridley Scott's 2012 science fiction film Prometheus.
+Some variation of directed panspermia was also included in the plot of the anime Neon Genesis Evangelion and Ridley Scott's 2012 science fiction film Prometheus.